moinku07/LandmarkRemark/README.md

 Open "LandmarkRemark.xcworkspace" on Xcode 10.3 or later.

-Press Command + X. It will start the Unit, UI and Acceptance tests.
+Press Command + U. It will start the Unit, UI and Acceptance tests.